CyFI-Lab-Public/SOMBRA/README.md

 # SOMBRA

 This is the codebase of SOMBRA for 2025 CCS AE.
 Its main functionality is matching app-side accessibility(a11y)-protected views with their mobile browser-rendered counterparts that are unprotected and visible to a11y services.
 SOMBRA consists of an app-side a11y-protected view scanning module and an element matching module that finds the browser-rendered a11y-unprotectd elements that corresponds to those app-side views.
+For the full artifact package including test image and app to run the following usage steps, please download from the [Zenodo](https://zenodo.org/records/15725744) repo.

 ## App-side A11y-Protected View Scanning
 This module discovers app-side a11y-protected views for an app both statically and dynamically.